 So recently I’ve been listening to a lot of Streetlight Manifesto and the earlier projects of their singer Tomas Kalnoky.

-Tomas was the original singer/writer for the uber popular ska act, Catch 22, most notably on their ‘Keasbey Nights’ album which many will argue to be Catch’s best (or only good) album.
-Well back before Catch, in like 1995 Tomas was in a ‘punk’ band entitled: Gimp.
+Tomas was the original singer/writer for the cult favorite ska act, Catch 22, best known for their 1998 record ‘Keasbey Nights‘, which many will argue to be the band’s best (or only good) album.
+Well back before Catch 22, Tomas was in a punk band named Gimp.

-After Gimp disbanded one song by Tomas on their album, ‘Supernothing,’ was reworked from a slow ’emo’ esq acoustic song, to a faster more upbeat version that appears on Keasbey Nights.
-The original really has it’s own merits as a version for being so different and is actually a favorite among many of their fans.
-Sadly the only copies of this album out on the internet sound like shit as they’ve been taken from tape recordings that it seems were never really good quality to begin with.
+After Gimp disbanded, Tomas reworked one of their songs, ‘Supernothing,’ from a slow acoustic track to the faster, more upbeat version that appears on Keasbey Nights.
+The original, perhaps because it is so different, has become a favorite among fans.
+Sadly the only copies of this album floating around the internet are of poor quality.
+Probably due to having been taken directly from tape copies that, it seems, were not high fidelity to start with.

-Tonight I had a bit of free time and I was playing around with Soundtrack Pro for the first time and decided to throw Supernothing into the program to play with and to see if I could do anything about the quality.
-I was surprised with the results.
-I managed to correct the volume problems and remove almost all the tape hiss / noise that was crapping up the song.
-I’m impressed with Soundtrack and how easy it actually was to do without distorting the audio in the song, and that someone like myself who is virtually tone deaf could manage to do something with it in a matter of minutes.
+Tonight I had a bit of free time and decided to throw Supernothing into Soundtrack Pro to teach myself the software and to see if I could do anything about the quality.
+I was surprised by the results.
+I managed to correct the volume problems and remove almost all the tape hiss with just a few clicks.
+I’m impressed with Soundtrack and how easy it was to do without noticeably distorting the audio.
+If someone like myself, who is virtually tone-deaf, could manage to do something with it in a matter of minutes, that says a lot.

 The immediate difference is subtle but evident at loud volumes, through a car stereo or headphones.
 The removal of the hiss, and the boosted volume makes it vastly more listen-able than before in my opinion.